The Rocket Festival in Laos and Thailand

 Parades and launches

 Ban Kouy in Borikhamxay province is home to the largest festival in the region and is located only two hours south of Vientiane.
 It all starts with a parade in which the rickets are being presented to the people.
 With rhythmic drums and traditional dances the parade becomes a fun spectacle before the launching appears.
-Just last month a group of people launched a rocket that weighed in over A rocket sent off for good lucka ton.
+Just last month a group of people launched a rocket that weighed in over a ton.
 These racketeers have exceptional skills and techniques as it takes a lot of detailed attention and knowledge to power a rocket of that size into the air.

 The festivals around the two countries is open to visitors from any religious background.
 The more the merrier!
 The launch sites are often empty plots of land around the village or town, so the rockets cannot harm any living creatures or nature.
 It is quite a spectacle to see how creative and how skilled the people are.
 Make your own judgement on who the most impressive or nicest decorated rocket has.
 To complete the festival, the people themselves also dress up with masks and extraordinary clothing.
 To ensure everyone takes the challenge of a flying rocket seriously; a failing rocket results in the entire team having to drink muddy water or rice wine.
 And even when it does fly, the rice wine is still part of the celebration…